Automation launch triggers

 Click a trigger category, and select a trigger.

 Email addresses can be added from different sources.
-For example, you can add them to a mailing list manually, via integrations with external resources, using the “Adding contacts” API method, via subscription forms made with our bulk email and pop-up services or website builder, when adding a bot subscriber, or when copying or moving a subscriber in Automation360.
+For example, you can add them to a mailing list manually, via integrations with external resources, using the Add emails to a mailing list API method, via subscription forms made with our bulk email and pop-up services or website builder, when adding a bot subscriber, or when copying or moving a subscriber in Automation360.

 You can also run an automated flow for an entire mailing list again.
 Learn more: How to Run an Automated Flow for a Mailing List.